CleanCut/green/README.md

 Basic Usage
 -----------

-To use Green with existing Python unit tests, just run `green` in the home directory of your project.
-(To make it easier on developers with multiple versions of Python installed, we also install `greenX` and `green-X.Y`, where `X` is the major version number of Python and `Y` is the minor version number.)
+To use Green to run existing Python unit tests, just run `greenX.Y` in the home directory of your project (Substitute your version of Python in for `X.Y`.
+For
+example: `green2.7` for Python 2.7, `green3.4` for Python 3.4, etc.).

 By default, Green mimics the verbosity levels of vanilla unittest or nose, meaning that output is mostly just dots.
 For Green we recommend adding more